 Respondents were unsure of the amount of time they spent in the van because they vomited several times and began to feel dizzy and weak because of the heat and the winding journey.
 The temperature inside the van was exceptionally hot and there was no light inside the vehicle.
 The driver was reported to have maneuvered the vehicle with additional turns and at a very high speed.
 The respondent banged his hands on the partition of the van (seperating compartment and cabin).
 He shouted to the driver, “stop, please stop!”

 When the vehicle finally stopped and the respondents were allowed to exit, there were eight Croatian Interventna police standing in two lines outside of the exiting doors of the van.
 The authorities were wearing the same black uniforms, but this time equiped with black ski masks and headlamps.
 The respondent reported the authorities were also wearing what appeared to be boxing gloves.
 As the men were told to exit the vehicle, the authorities used batons about half a meter long to beat the individuals as they exited.
 Officers used their fists and gloves to punch individuals on the face, shoulders, and backs one by one and then demanded the next person exit the van in order to receive the same treatment.

 After the individuals were left with only their boxers and the remnants of their bags, they were lined up horizontally along the river and told to look down.
-The respondent states he was shivering and cold as they were stood over the water.
+The respondent states he was shivering.

 “As I was shaking a police officer threw water from a bottle on me and said ‘I help you, I help you!’
 I was so cold and I told him “my heart, my heart please stop”